HMB3/habitatIntersect/README.md

-nenswniche : estimate burnt habitat for invertebrates, plants and reptiles in Eastern Australia
+sdmgen : a pacakge for rapidly estimating multiple species ranges and habitat suitability
 ================
-June 2021
+June 2022

+\

 The text and code below summarises an R package that can be used to rapidly assess the environmental range of multiple species within Australia, from downloading occurrence records, through to creating maps of predicted habitat suitability across Australia.
-An example of this pipeline applied to plants is published in Science of the Total Environment -
+An example of this pipeline applied to plants is published in Science of the Total Environment :

+\

 Burley, H., Beaumont, L.J., Ossola, A., et al.(2019) Substantial declines in urban tree habitat predicted under climate change.
 Science